-- 18 Development Management Policies Supporting a Prosperous Economy - 18.1 The Employment Land Review (2015) found that there was a realistic employment land supply of 223.94 hectares when constrained land was removed from the supply.
-This is explained in the reasoned justification to the Plan's strategic policy STR1 Strategic Growth.
-At the start of the Plan period Flintshire's realistic employment land supply was made up of employment allocations and unconstrained commitments.
-However at the time of deposit Flintshire's employment land supply has reduced to 139.67 hectares due to sites being developed, having constraints or being proposed for alternative (non B-Class) uses as shown in the table below.
+The Employment Land Review (2015) found that there was a realistic 10.1 employment land supply of 223.94 hectares when constrained land was removed from the supply.
+This is explained in the reasoned justification to the Plan's strategic policy STR1 Strategien 6/105/1/h.
+At the start of the Plan